colours93/cursor_workflow/docs/workflow-guide.md

 ## Conclusion

-The BambiLand Workflow System provides a structured approach to development that combines task management with rule-based guidance.
+The Cursor Workflow System provides a structured approach to development that combines task management with rule-based guidance.
 By following this workflow, teams can maintain high-quality code, track progress effectively, and integrate AI assistance into their development process.